Fibrecity Holdings: Restructure

 In late April 2011, CityFibre Holdings announced that it had successfully restructured the business with the full consent of KBC Bank who also has a 5% option in CityFibre Holdings.

 Since 5 April 2011, the Fibrecity website is unavailable as it is no longer operating as a customer facing company but forms part of CityFibre Holdings.
 The i3 Group website now says i3 is a worldwide technology licensing company rather than an infrastructure delivery and operation company as originally announced.
 It was reported on 7 June 2011 that i3 Group has gone into administration.

 In mid-April 2011, it emerged that service to customers in Bournemouth had been suspended since the end of February.
 CityFibre Holdings are currently carrying out extensive repairs and testing of the network.
 Greg Mesch announced that 24,000 homes will be passed and ready for service by the end of the year.
-According to CityFibre its networks will guarantee minimum speeds of 100Mbit/s up and downstream, increasing to 1Gbit/s.
+According to CityFibre its networks will guarantee minimum speeds of 100 Mbit/s up and downstream, increasing to 1 Gbit/s.